 Any recipient of a VHRN Graduate Student Excellence Award agrees to:

-Acknowledge the support of the VHRN in each presentation (oral or poster) and publication resulting from the project for which he was awarded the scholarship: By using the one of the following wordings, according to the publication language and to the research project topic:
+acknowledge the support of the VHRN in each presentation (oral or poster) and publication resulting from the project for which he was awarded the scholarship: By using the one of the following wordings, according to the publication language and to the research project topic:

 « Le Réseau de recherche en santé de la vision » or « The Vision Health Research Network » if the project is not related to AMD.

-« La Fondation Antoine Turmel et le Réseau de recherche en santé de la vision » or « The Antoine Turmel Foundation and The Vision Health Research Network » if it’s a project related to AMD.
+« La Fondation Antoine Turmel et le Réseau de recherche en santé de la vision » or « The Antoine Turmel Foundation and The Vision Health Research Network » if it’s a project related to AMD;

-Present the results of the research project at the VHRN Annual Scientific Research Day.
+present the results of the research project at the VHRN Annual Scientific Research Day;

-Declare to the Network any additional awards received during the period funded by the Network.
+declare to the Network any additional awards received during the period funded by the Network;

-Respond to the requests for follow-up sent by the VHRN after the completion of the Master’s or PhD Degree in order to evaluate the efficiency of this program.
+respond to the requests for follow-up sent by the VHRN after the completion of the Master’s or PhD Degree in order to evaluate the efficiency of this program.

 Timelines